nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `liststu` followed by `deletestu 2` deletes the 2nd person in the address book.
 * `findstu Betsy` followed by `deletestu 1` deletes the 1st person in the results of the `findstu` command.

+### Adding a group: `addsg` [Coming Soon]
+Adds a group to classMATE

+Format: `addsg n/NAME tp/TYPE g/GROUPNAME [t/TAG]`

+* Adds the student to a group in the class
+* Type refers to the assignment that the group will work together for

+Example:
+* `liststu c/G06`shows that Betsy is a student in class G06.
+  `addsg n/Betsy tp/OP1 g/A` then adds a student called Betsy to OP1 Group A in class G06

+### Viewing a Group: `viewg` [Coming Soon]
+View a group's details in classMATE

+Format: `viewg INDEX`

+* Views the group's details at the specified INDEX.
+* The index refers to the index number shown in the displayed group list.
+* The index must be a positive integer 1, 2, 3...

+Examples:
+* `listg n/G06` followed by `viewg 2` shows the 2nd group in the list of group in class G06

+### Deleting a Group: `deleteg` [Coming Soon]
+Delete a group from classMATE by their index in the group list

+Format: `deleteg INDEX`

+* Deletes the group at the specified INDEX.
+* The index refers to the index number shown in the displayed group list.
+* The index must be a positive integer 1, 2, 3...

+Examples:
+* `listg n/G06` followed by `deleteg 2` deletes the 2nd group in the list of group in class G06

 ### Clearing all entries : `clear`

 Clears all entries from the address book.